Getting Started - Switching Older People On To New Technologies

 Get involved - Make a real difference to older people’s lives!

-By partnering with the Getting Started programme businesses around Ireland can help us to continue providing learning opportunities for older people, bridge the digital divide, beat exclusion and isolation and increase independence and equality for older people across Ireland.
-Many older people have a genuine fear of computers, and providing one to one tuition has helped many overcome this fear because they are able to learn at their own pace.
-Our learner-centred programme has proven very successful with older people.
+By partnering with the Getting Started programme you can help us to continue providing learning opportunities for older people, bridge the digital divide, beat exclusion and isolation and increase independence and equality for older people across Ireland.

 How the programme works